Back-to-School Tasks With Lupus

 It’s August and whether I like it or not, back-to-school tasks with lupus are filling up my to-do list.
 I have been really struggling lately with lupus brain fog, where I cannot remember anything important and I have been feeling so exhausted that I am ready for bed about the same time I am tucking my kids in for the night.
 Their energy level is astounding and this summer has been difficult for me to keep up.

 There is so much to do before I drop them off at school on that first big day.
 I have an idea where to start, but I honestly lack the motivation to do so.

 I have noticed this lupus brain fog has taken a turn for the worse lately, and I am hoping it will improve soon because it is frightening.

 I can’t remember doctor appointments, or which of my children’s clothing items still fit, or exactly what things I need to buy before the start of school.
 I feel muddled and lost, only I can’t be, because I am a lupus mom, chief organizer of the entire family.

 So how does one get everything done when just getting through a normal day tests your strength and endurance?
 How will you shop for all the new clothes, just the right shoes, backpacks and check off everything on a mile-long school supply list when you are finding it challenging enough just to get groceries each week?

 I have a few strategies I am going to rely on, but this year I think I may need some help in getting it all done.

 That is devastating to me.
 I am not used to asking for help, but I am doubtful I can do it all this back-to-school season without some backup.

 The key to asking for help, of course, is organization and lists of what must be done.
 It makes it easier to delegate tasks and makes certain nothing important gets forgotten in my lupus fog.

 So, here is my plan.
-My back-to-school checklist is vital and includes:
+My back-to-school with lupus checklist is vital and includes: